Set up synchronized shifting using Di2 E-Tube mobile apps

 If you own the Di2 Wireless Unit (EW-WU111) or a mountain bike with the XT or XTR Information Display then you have no doubt played around with the Android or the iOS e-Tube project app.
 Most of the it is self-explanatory, but setting up synchronized shifting is not so straight forward.

 In this post I'll explain how it works.
 Are you not quite sure what synchronized shifting is?
-Read our synchronized shifting explained post first.
+Read the synchronized shifting explained page first.

 Start the app and connect

 Once you’ve downloaded the app put your bike in connection mode by pressing the button on your junction box until the red and green LEDs start flashing alternately.
 Make sure your phone/tablet’s Bluetooth is switched on and tap the bike you’d like to connect to.

 You may have to enter a passkey.
 If you can’t remember the passkey you set and it’s not the default “000000”, then reset it using the Windows e-Tube software.

 After starting the app let’s set up Synchronized Shifting.
 Make sure you're in the Customize tab and then tap the block that says Synchronized Shift.

 If you haven't set your crankset/cassette yet the app will ask you to select the number of teeth for your Front Chainrings (FC) and Cassette (CS).
 Note that it will only list the cassette ranges that exist in the Ultegra and DURA-ACE series.
 It won’t list any 105 cassettes for example.
 Is your cassette not listed?
 Then choose the one that is the closest match.
 Unfortunately the app doesn't allow you to select a custom number of teeth, but the closest match is good enough.

 You will now see the Synchronized Shift setup screen.
 The image below shows an empty screen without any predefined settings.
 If yours does have presets just scroll or swipe all the way to the right and then tap the [+] to create a new one.